 Eh Hem, can I have your attention please?

 “Manifestation is such an interesting topic for me and has been for the last 8 years.
 I've been trying to master it for so long and I've been struggling.
 I once heard someone say that everything that's happened to us, we manifested it.
-I simply can't believe that I would manifest such cruel things that has happened because all I want is good, happiness, success, good health, great relationships and wealth.
+I simply can't believe that I would manifest such cruel things that have happened because all I want is good, happiness, success, good health, great relationships, and wealth.
 I just don't know about this thing called Manifestation anymore.”

 First, let me tell you that I get this.
 The struggle is real!
 The idea that you can have a good life just by thinking about it is so seductive and reassuring.
 It sounds easy.
-You can control your thoughts even while things that are outside your control keep happening, and if that’s all it takes… you’ll be rolling in Benjamins with the love of your life by this time next week!
-But, of course that doesn’t happen for most of us, so what happens next?
+You can control your thoughts even while things that are outside your control keep happening, and if that’s all it takes… you’d be rolling in Benjamins with the love of your life by this time next week!
+But, of course, that doesn’t happen for most of us, so what happens next?
 You start blaming yourself: “I must be doing this wrong.”
 You look for how you failed instead of realizing that manifestation was a false promise to begin with.